Access Portal Hardware - IPS Boxed Solutions

 − Hot Swappable - No need to power down when plugging, unplugging and wiring of modules.

 • A Software utility to upgrade Firmware while installed on-site, without removal of the WRM (WRM must be clustered with its CCM.)

-Portal Hardware - IPS BOXED SOLUTION: ANTENNA MODULE
+Portal Access Control Hardware - IPS BOXED SOLUTION: ANTENNA MODULE

 The Impro Antenna Reader Module (ARM) is one of the new, 3rd-generation, Access Portal Cluster Modules from Impro Technologies.
 This Cluster Extension Module may be plugged into an existing Cluster (or connected to a Cluster Controller Module via SBus) to add full Anti Pass-back (APB) control of one door, or Single Entry Access Control of two doors.
 The Module has two full-featured Antenna Reader Terminals with their associated Relays, Door Open Sense and Request To Exit digital inputs.
 The Antenna Reader Module is presently available as a Cluster Module in a black ABS plastic Housing - and a PCB Card version for installation into an IPS (Integrated Power Supply) Housing.

 • Cost effective, modular solution that allows for: − Scaling to the size requirement of the application − Expansion - Quick and convenient (plug-in) should needs increase − Zero Downtime – Replacing an ARM will not require downtime (the Tag memory and Transaction Buffer reside in the CCM).